tcottrell321/Mapping_Earthquakes/README.md

 * D3 and Leaflet library
 * USGS website to retrieve earthquake data for last 7 days in the GeoJSON files format.
 * Mapbox API token
+* External data techtonic plates

 # Approach
+We built multiple versions of various maps, learning to use the MapBox attributes.
+We created branches for each section allowing us to test the code with the idea that once code was fully debugged and approved, we could then merge back in with the master.

+# Earthquake Challenge
+* We created a base with 3 different maps
+* We then added 2 overlays:
+1) Earthquake overlay
+2) Techtonic overlay

+The overlays have a toggle control.